 Telavi is the most ancient city of Georgia along with Tbilisi, Mtskheta and Kutaisi.
 It has been known since he 1st – 2nd centuries AD and for a long time was an important trading centre on the caravan route from Near East to Europe .
 The history of Telavi is closely connected with Kakheti's history since it was always a part of it.
 The independent history of Kakheti began in the 7 th century when it separated to become an independent feudal princedom.
 In the 12 th century Kakheti was a part of united Georgia under David the Builder, and Telavi became one of the major cities of Georgia with well-developed trade and crafts.
 From the second half of the 13 th century after Mongolian invasion Telavi lost its significance.

-In the 2nd half of the 15 th century Kakheti was an independent kingdom which continually struggled for independence with Iran and Turkey in the 16 th – 18 th centuries.
+From the 2nd half of the 15th century Kakheti was an independent kingdom which continually struggled with Iran and Turkey to maintain his independence.
 In the 17 th century Telavi started to prosper again: Kahetian tsar Archil II transferred his residence from Gremi to Telavi.
 In 1762 Kartli and Kakheti formed a united kingdom which in 1801 was attached to Russia .
 Within Russian empire the city was called Telav; first it was a part of Georgian-Imeretian province, and afterwards – Tiflis province.

 Today Telavi is a big modern city with the population of more than 20,000.
 When tourists come there they love the possibility to experience ancient traditions of winemaking kept in Kakheti from time immemorial.
 Kahetian wines are known all over the world.
 There about 70 various wines are made.
 The most known are Kindzmarauli, Saperavi, Tsinandali, Akhasheni.

 In terms of history the city and its vicinities are incredibly interesting.
-A lot of important cultural monuments of the have survived up to now.
-Alaverdi temple, Ikalto monastery, Shuamta monastic complex, Bodbe cult complex are among them.
+A lot of important cultural monuments have survived up to now, such as Alaverdi temple, Ikalto monastery, Shuamta monastic complex, Bodbe cult complex and others.